 Asian parents with unconscious neglect of child rights

-Knowledgeable tips for laws related to children in Thailand for asian parents
+Knowledgeable tips for laws related to children in Thailand

-In Thailand, a ‘child’ is defined by law as a person under the age of 18.
-Except for those who have reached the age of majority through marriage.
+In Thailand, a ‘child’ is defined by law as a person under the age of 18, except for those who have reached the age of majority through marriage.
 Apart from constitutional protection, Thailand also has several important laws related to children’s rights, including:

 - The Child Protection Act B.E.
-2546, which clearly states in Section 22 that the best interests of the child should be taken into account and unfair discrimination should not be allowed.
+2546, clearly states in Section 22 that the best interests of the child should be taken into account and unfair discrimination should not be allowed.